 - The University is committed to ensuring a high standard of probity in all phases of the procurement process.

-- University procurement shall be conducted with reference to the requirements outlined in the Procurement Probity Procedure.
+- University procurement is conducted with reference to the requirements outlined in the Procurement Probity procedure.

 Public Governance, Performance and Accountability Act 2013